Skip to main content

 The General tab of an example import item

-1. In the left panel, select 1 Destination (all other steps are configured automatically).
+2. In the dashboard panel, select 1 Destination (all other steps are configured automatically).

 The steps of the NSG Configuration process

 • Design * - choose the NSG/NLPG design that you wish to update or replace the data on.
-Alternatively, for NSG imports only, you can make Alloy create a new NSG design instead.
+Alternatively, for NSG imports only, you can choose to create a new NSG design instead.
 Leave this blank and set Mode to Replace.

 • Collection * - choose the collection that the created/edited items will belong to.